CZ-NIC/knot/doc/man_knotc.rst

   when previous NOTIFY had been lost or the slaves offline. (#)

-**zone-flush** [*zone*...] [**+outdir** *directory*] Trigger a zone journal flush into the zone file.
-If output dir is specified, instead of flushing the zonefile, the zone is dumped to a file in the specified directory. (#)
+**zone-flush** [*zone*...] [**+outdir** *directory*] Trigger a zone journal flush to the configured zone file.
+If an output directory is specified, the current zone is immediately dumped (in the blocking mode) to a zone file in the specified directory. (#)

 **zone-sign** [*zone*...]
   Trigger a DNSSEC re-sign of the zone.
 Existing signatures will be dropped.